lateapex1975/charlieHelloWorld/README.md

 # charlieHelloWorld
-An api that should be open to modification closed to change and decoupled
+An api that should be open to modification closed to change and decoupled but cohesive